iAmKankan/Neural-Network/Attention-Mechanisms/transformer/README.md

 ### 🔲 The Encoder
 We will start by taking a closer look at the encoder side, and discover what is happening at each step.

-### ◼️ The input
+### _◼️ The input_
 The raw data is an english text, however the transformer, like any other model, does not understand english language and, thus, the text is processed to convert every word into a **_unique numeric ID_**.

-This is done by using a specific dictionary of vocabulary, which can be generated from the training data, and that maps each word to a numeric index.
+This is done by using a specific dictionary of vocabulary, which can be generated from the training data, and that maps each word to a **numeric index**.
+> Figure 2: Numerical Representation of the Raw Text (Image by Author)

+### _◼️ Embedding Layer_
+As in other models, the transformer uses learned embeddings to transform the input tokens into vectors of dimension **d = 512**.
+During training, the model updates the numbers in the vectors to better represent the input tokens.

+> Figure 3: Embeddings of d=512 by The Embedding Layer (Image by Author)

+### _◼️ Positional Encoding_
+One aspect that differentiates the transformer from previous sequence models is that **it does not take in the input embeddings sequentially**; on the contraire, **it takes in all the embeddings at once.** This allows for **parallelization** and **significantly decreases training time**.
+However, the drawback is that it loses the important information related to words' order.

+For the model to preserve the advantage of words' order, **positional encodings** are added to the **input embeddings**.
+Since the positional encodings and embeddings are summed up, they both have the same dimension of d = 512.
+There are different ways to choose positional encodings; the creators of the transformer used sine and cosine functions to obtain the positional encodings.

+_At even dimension_ indices the sine formula is applied and _at odd dimension_ indices the cosine formula is applied.
+> Figure 4, shows the formulas used to obtain the positional encodings.